michaelrsweet/lprint/DOCUMENTATION.md

 The following options are supported by the "submit" sub-command:

 - "-n NNN": Specifies the number of copies to produce.
-- "-o media=SIZE-NAME": Specifies the media size name.
+- "-o media=SIZE-NAME": Specifies the media size name using the PWG media size self-describing name (see below).
-- "-o media-source=ROLL-NAME": Specifies the roll to use.
+- "-o media-source=ROLL-NAME": Specifies the roll to use such as 'main-roll' or 'alternate-roll'.
 - "-o media-top-offset=NNNin" or "-o media-top-offset=NNNmm": Specifies a
   printing offset from the top of the label.
+- "-o media-type=TYPE-NAME": Specifies a media type name such as 'labels', 'labels-continuous', or 'continuous'.
+- "-o orientation-requested=none": Prints in portrait or landscape orientation automatically.
 - "-o orientation-requested=portrait": Prints in portrait orientation.
-- "-o orientation-requested=landscape": Prints in landscape orientation.
+- "-o orientation-requested=landscape": Prints in landscape (90 degrees counter-
+  clockwise) orientation.
-- "-o orientation-requested=reverse-portrait": Prints in reverse portrait orientation.
+- "-o orientation-requested=reverse-portrait": Prints in reverse portrait (upside down) orientation.
-- "-o orientation-requested=reverse-landscape": Prints in reverse landscape orientation.
+- "-o orientation-requested=reverse-landscape": Prints in reverse landscape (90 degrees clockwise) orientation.
 - "-o print-color-mode=bi-level": Prints black-and-white output with no shading.
 - "-o print-color-mode=monochrome": Prints grayscale output with shading as needed.
+- "-o print-content-optimize=auto": Automatically optimize printing based on content.
+- "-o print-content-optimize=graphic": Automatically optimize printing for graphics like lines and barcodes.
+- "-o print-content-optimize=photo": Automatically optimize printing for photos or other shaded images.
+- "-o print-content-optimize=text": Automatically optimize printing for text.
+- "-o print-content-optimize=text-and-graphic": Automatically optimize printing
+  for text and graphics.
 - "-o print-darkness=NNN": Specifies a relative darkness from -100 (lightest) to 100 (darkest).
 - "-o print-quality=draft": Print using the lowest quality and fastest speed.
 - "-o print-quality=normal": Print using good quality and speed.
-- "-o print-quality=draft": Print using the best quality and slowest speed.
+- "-o print-quality=high": Print using the best quality and slowest speed.
 - "-o print-speed=NNNin" or "-o print-speed=NNNmm": Specifies the print speed in inches or millimeters per second.
 - "-o printer-resolution=NNNdpi": Specifies the print resolution in dots per inch.
 - "-t TITLE": Specifies the title of the job that appears in the list produced by the "jobs" sub-command.

+Media sizes use the PWG self-describing name format which looks like this:

+    CLASS_NAME_WIDTHxLENGTHin
+    CLASS_NAME_WIDTHxLENGTHmm

+"CLASS" is "na" for North American media sizes, "oe" for other cut label sizes in inches, "om" for other cut label sizes in millimeters, or "roll" for continuous roll sizes in inches or millimeters.
+"NAME" is a string of letters, numbers, dots ("."), and dashes ("-") describing the size.
+"WIDTH" and "LENGTH" are the width and length of the label or receipt you want to print.
+The trailing "in" or "mm" specifies the units in inches or millimeters, respectively.
+For example, a 4x6" shipping label uses the size name `na_4x6-index_4x6in` while a 1.25x3.5" address label uses `oe_address-label_1.25x3.5in` and a 50x200mm receipt uses `roll_receipt_50x200mm`.

 You can get a list of supported values for these options using the "options"
 sub-command: